TrelisResearch/arc-agi-2025/o3-tools/README.md

   [x] Just run the code locally each time, rather than use the remote code interpreter.
   - Drop the MDL / compression calculation altogether from scripts here.
   - Print, after each tool call, the result in terms of pixel match average on all training examples AND number of training examples solved out of those present.
+  [ ] Improve logging:
+    - Manually inspect the prompt
-    [ ] in our logging / logs, it would be best to save not just the final responses, but the ones before thta too - so I can inspect what the code output is and what is being passed back in.
+    - in our logging / logs, it would be best to save not just the final responses, but the ones before thta too - so I can inspect what the code output is and what is being passed back in.
+    - Run tests on low levels of reasoning effort.

 [ ] Try inputting images of the problem as well as just the problem itself.